 Here’s more key information about where things stand on Flight QZ8501:

-What we know: The aircraft took off early Sunday from Surabaya, Indonesia, bound for Singapore.
-Roughly 35 minutes into the flight, the pilot asked air traffic control for permission to turn left and climb to a higher altitude to avoid bad weather.
-Minutes later, the plane disappeared from air traffic control's radar.
+What we know: The aircraft took off early Sunday from Surabaya, bound for Singapore.
+Roughly 35 minutes into the flight, the pilot asked air traffic control for permission to turn left and climb to avoid bad weather.
+Minutes later, the plane disappeared from air traffic control’s radar.

 What we don’t know: What happened on board after contact with the plane was lost.
 No distress call was received.
 Indonesian aviation authorities have suggested that the plane ascended despite permission being denied because of traffic.

 Some experts have speculated that the aircraft might have experienced an aerodynamic stall because of a lack of speed or from flying at too sharp an angle to get enough lift.
 Analysts have also suggested that the pilots might not have been getting information from onboard systems about the plane’s position, or that rain or hail from thunderstorms in the area could have damaged the engines.

 Until the main wreckage of the plane is found, along with the flight recorders, experts have little evidence to support their theories.

 What we know: Search teams found debris and some bodies 100 to 200 kilometers (about 60 to 120 miles) from the aircraft’s last known location over the Java Sea, Indonesia’s search and rescue agency said.

 Early Friday, what appears to be a piece of the fuselage was found, Singapore’s Defense Ministry said.
 It resembles a window panel.

 The USS Sampson, the U.S. Navy ship that is helping with the search, recovered two bodies Thursday, the U.S. Seventh Fleet said Friday.
 Indonesia is leading the international search effort, with assistance from a range of countries including Malaysia, Singapore and the United States.